raydac/java-binary-block-parser/README.md

 The Result of parsing is an instance of com.igormaznitsa.jbbp.model.JBBPFieldStruct class which represents the root invisible structure for the parsed data and you can use its inside methods to find desired fields for their names, paths or classes.
 All Fields are successors of com.igormaznitsa.jbbp.model.JBBPAbstractField class.
 To increase comfort, it is easier to use mapping to classes when the mapper automatically places values to fields of a Java class.

 # Example
-The Example below shows how to parse a PNG file with the JBBP parser (the example taken from tests)
+Example below shows how to parse a PNG file through JBBP parser:
 ```Java
 final InputStream pngStream = getResourceAsInputStream("picture.png");
     try {